Australian Skydive Licenses Explained

 2. Three separate, successful eight – ten-way formations (You need to join the formation fifth or later).

-NB: Once you have achieved your A & B licenses – we recommend you do at least 20 skydives practicing 4-6 way formations to hone in your skills in preparation for the larger formations.
+NB: Once you have achieved your A & B licences – we recommend you do at least 20 skydives practicing 4-6 way formations to hone in your skills in preparation for the larger formations.

 Want to prepare yourself for larger formations?
 Download and read through the APF Starcrest and Bigway guide.

-Skydive at night (training required).
+Skydive at night (training required)

 Skydive with a camera / Go-Pro (DZSO approval required)